AdobeDocs/commerce-events/src/pages/events/project-setup.md

    The command initializes a project with a default UI and creates a default Adobe I/O Runtime Action with an internal name of `dx-excshell-1/generic`.
 This action will be specified later when configuring your workspace to register events.

-   **Note**: The action has an internal name of `dx-excshell-1/generic`.
-You might see this referenced in the output in the next step.

 1. Launch App Builder by running the following command:

    ```bash